Dashboard Examples

 2. Executive KPI Dashboard

 Executives rarely need more charts.
-They need a dashboard that compresses complexity into an immediately readable business signal.
+They need a dashboard that compresses complexity into a business signal they can judge quickly.

 Priority Areas